Staff picks: Predicting this weekend's biggest college football games

 Articles

-- Athens Orthopedic pays Office for Civil Rights $1.5M for HIPAA noncompliance after 2016 data hack

-- ‘It feels horrible’: UGA HSA responds to UGA Student Affairs statement after Zoom bombing incident
+- Athens closes part of College Avenue to install temporary dining plaza

+- Adam Sasser files lawsuit against UGA after dismissal from baseball team for racial slur in 2018

-- Georgia football report card: Grading Bulldogs’ position groups after win against Arkansas
+- Georgia football report card: Grading Bulldogs’ position groups after win against Auburn

-- Athens police blotter: Vehicles marked at sorority house, shoplifting at Lowe's and more
+- 16,000 absentee ballots in Athens, Oconee County contain misprint in district attorney race

+- Georgia Supreme Court rules Athens and Oconee voters can choose their next district attorney in November

 Collections